 Demographic breakdowns of all poll results were also collected.
 Demographics included Race, Income, Gender, and Education.

 For a detailed methodology of our polling approach and a full list our poll questions and answers, click here.

-Alongside polling, we conducted interviews with representatives from 30 community-based organizations (CBOs) in Baton Rouge, Louisiana and Hidalgo County, Texas.
-Both regions were selected for this exercise due to being highly ranked on all three indices described above: CDC’s Social Vulnerability Index, Composite Health and Healthcare Index, and COVID-19 case and death rates.
-In addition to being highly ranked, these areas were selected due to their high exposure to natural hazards, such as hurricanes and flooding.
+We conducted interviews with representatives from 30 community-based organizations (CBOs) in Baton Rouge, Louisiana and Hidalgo County, Texas.
+In addition to being highly ranked in the index developed in the mapping portion of the project, these areas were selected due to their high exposure to natural hazards, such as hurricanes and flooding.